 Quality Assessment Framework for Wales

-We have established a set of baseline regulatory requirements, which align with those in England and Northern Ireland.
-Work across England, Wales and Northern Ireland in relation to degree standards will inform these requirements.
+This is underpinned by a set of baseline regulatory requirements, which align with those in England and Northern Ireland.
+Work across England, Wales and Northern Ireland in relation to degree standards inform these requirements.

 - essential role of students as partners in quality.

-- The ability of Welsh institutions to participate in the Teaching Excellence Framework, if they wish.
+- The ability of Welsh institutions to participate in the Teaching Excellence and Student Outcomes Framework, if they wish.

 - regulated institutions providing annual assurance to HEFCW in relation to quality